How do I make an appointment with the Writing Center?

 Who can use the Writing Center?

-How many appointments can I make per day or per week?
+How many appointments can I make per day or week?

 How long is a writing appointment?

-In-person writing appointments are a half hour or one hour long.
-Web-based appointments are one hour.
+In-person writing appointments are 30 or 60 minutes long.
+Web-based appointments are 60 minutes.

 What should I bring to my appointment?

-Please bring everything you can think of that will help you and your writing consultant gain the most from your session.
-This includes, and is not limited to, your assignment and/or rubric, textbook(s), research literature, writing tools and of course your undivided attention and willing participation.
+Please bring everything you can think of that will help you and your writing coach gain the most from your session.
+This includes, and is not limited to, your assignment and/or rubric, textbook(s), research literature, writing tools, and, of course, your undivided attention and willing participation.

 Where will my in-person appointment take place?